daveeS987/628prac-fe/README.md

 # Next JS Practice

+## Overview

+This will be a practice repository to explore the capabilities of NextJS.
+I will be exploring features of NextJs such as options for static site generation, server side rendering, and being able to perform CRUD operations to Mongo Database without the use of a dedicated backend server.

+currently work in progess....

 ## Links and Resources

 - [Deployed Site](https://nextjs-practice-virtual-store.vercel.app/)
 - [Next JS](https://nextjs.org/docs/getting-started)

-## Overview

-This will be a practice repository to explore the capabilities of NextJS.
-I will be exploring features of NextJs such as options for static site generation, server side rendering, and being able to perform CRUD operations to Mongo Database without the use of a dedicated backend server.

 ## Tools & Dependencies